What is Parental Responsibility?

 How to apply for a Parental Responsibility in Court?

 To apply for a Parental Responsibility court order, the applicant must fill the application order (C1).
 The cost to obtain the court order is around £232.
+Those who are eligible for it may be allowed a reduction in this court fee.

 Court Help Limited can help you to fill out this form to obtain Parental Responsibility.